 Saint Mary-of-the-Woods College is accredited by the Higher Learning Commission.
 The College is authorized by name as an approved institution of higher education in the state of Indiana; it is also approved for teacher training by the Indiana Department of Education.
 The College participates in the National Council for State Authorization Reciprocity Agreements (NC-SARA) and is an approved Indiana NC-SARA institution; see College website for additional information about state approvals of distance education.
-Some academic programs are certified or approved by their professional associations, including: American Art Therapy Association, American Bar Association (through February 17, 2017), American Music Therapy Association, Council for the Accreditation of Educator Preparation, National Association of Schools of Music, and Society for Human Resource Management.
+Some academic programs are certified or approved by their professional associations, including: American Art Therapy Association, American Music Therapy Association, Council for the Accreditation of Educator Preparation, National Association of Schools of Music, and Society for Human Resource Management.